vec2

 Create a Vec2 from a Vec2, or other object with x, y properties.

-Create a Vec2 with all elements set to one.
+Create a vec2 where all elements are set to one.
 This is equivalent to vec2.from({x: 1, y: 1})

 .